 The Existentialists were right about some things — or all things (if you’re an Existentialist).

 “It may very well be that ten years from now people will pay ten thousand dollars in cash to be castrated, just in order to be affected by something!”

 Those experiences do affect people — at least the first time.
-They’re just so easy to forget when the societal measure of “aliveness” becomes stimulation and engagement, as Andre suggests, as opposed to the profound sense of “aliveness” that comes from hearing the nothingness and feeling the intangible.
+They’re just so easy to forget when the societal measure of “aliveness” becomes stimulation and engagement, as Andre suggests, instead of the profound sense of “aliveness” which comes from hearing the nothingness and feeling the intangible.